L 'Abandonne (Georges Rouault)

 L 'Abandonne (c.
-1935-39) is a mature work by Georges Rouault, exploring humanitarian and religious concerns.
-The work attempts to evoke empathy, which is in line with Gustave Moreau’s "inner vision" and often contrasts with Matisse's ideal of ease.
+1935–1939) is a work by Georges Rouault, exploring humanitarian and religious concerns.
+The work attempts to evoke empathy, which is in line with Gustave Moreau's "inner vision" and often contrasts with Matisse's ideal of ease.
 The painting, as a composite process of etching on paper, overlaying oil paint and mounting on a wooden board, features thick outlines like "lead strips" and a grid-like contrast of light and shade.
 Scholars believe that this image is related to his background as a colored window apprentice and his printmaking training.
 Scholars relate this work’s redemptive tone to Miserere et Guerre, a multi-plate black-and-white print series that Rouault developed after World War I and later described as a summation of suffering answered by a plea for mercy since both are interpreted as deeply humanitarian.

-Style Origin
+Style

 Rouault's experience as an apprentice in the Hirsch colored window workshop since he was fourteen has been considered one of the important origins of his "colored window" structure and the thick black lines.
 Researchers have linked this treatment to the tradition of medieval Gothic Windows and Rouault's consistent appeal for religious compassion.
 He later recalled his fascination with the intense hues of stained glass, describing himself as "utterly intoxicated by color"—a passion that reveals his lifelong devotion to light and the spiritual depth of color.
 In his early days in Moreau's studio, Rouault was subconsciously inspired by Gothic stained windows.
 Around late 1903 or early 1904, he read Léon Bloy's novel "La Femme Pauvre", which deeply resonated with him spiritually.
 Afterward, Bloy also became Rouault's spiritual mentor and close friend for many years.
 Over time, Rouault's paintings increasingly adopted a Gothic style.
 He also recalled being hired by a shop owner who specialized in restoring glass fragments from old display windows.
 He worked with many defective pieces, which were to be changed into mosaic glass for windows.
 Their assembly and high-purity color pieces, different from paintings that seek depth or subtle lighting, inspired Rouault.
 This craft focused on structural division and color blocks.
 It shaped his preference for vivid colors and component-based compositions, later seen in his paintings as thick black outlines and zoned color blocks, similar to stained glass "lead strips.